 Let’s start from the beginning- Finding support for families of alcoholics can be challenging for someone who is new to this.
-Al-anon meetings and online Al-anon, contrary to popular belief, is not directly affiliated with Alcoholics Anonymous.
+Al-anon meetings and Alanon Online, contrary to popular belief, is not directly affiliated with Alcoholics Anonymous.
 They have similarities in the way they operate, however they are different organizations.

 Both organizations provide education about addiction and social support surrounding the difficulties that accompany having someone in your life struggling with addiction.